-We continue to monitor the situation closely and ask that all families follow the official advice at all times.
+We continue to monitor the situation closely and ask that all families always follow the official advice regarding testing and self-isolation.
+As Covid-19 becomes a virus we learn to live with, there is now an imperative to reduce the disruption to children’s education – particularly given that the direct clinical risks to children are extremely low.
 If you have any questions in addition to the information provided here, please speak to a member of staff at pre-school.

-The following principles will apply to the initial re-opening of pre-school:
+The following principles apply to attendance at pre-school:

-• Staff and children should not attend if they have symptoms or are self-isolating due to symptoms in their household.
+• Staff and children should not attend if they have symptoms.

 • Protective measures will be put in place for staff and children, as far as it is possible, to ensure that the risk of transmission is reduced.